Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 SimplyMeasured compared several hotel booking sites and found that engagement with @HiltonWordwide leaves other chains in the dust (at least on Twitter).

-Getting the right data about your competitors and comparing it against your own metrics will help you make better decisions.
+Getting the right data about your competitors and comparing it against your own metrics will help you make better decisions and gain a competitive advantage.
 There are other benefits, too.

 Benefits of Competitive Auditing